Protist classification: Metamonada

 The metamonads were first described by Pierre-Paul Grassé in the first volume of Traité de Zoologie, published in 1952, as the superorder Metamonadina or Anaxostylaria.
 They were originally composed of zooflagellates with four or more flagella, known as polymastigotes and hypermastigotes (e.g., Trichomonas, Oxymonas).
 These were later split into other groups such as the Parabasalia and Preaxostyla (over 260 and 140 species respectively), regarded as individual phyla.
 After rRNA phylogenetic analyses demonstrated their relatedness, the concept of metamonads was reintroduced by Cavalier-Smith as a monophyletic phylum Metamonada that includes both groups, as well as the anaerobic Fornicata (e.g., the free-living Carpediemonas and the parasitic Giardia; around 140 species).
 In this system, Preaxostyla is known as subphylum Anaeromonada, and Fornicata and Parabasalia are two infraphyla that belong to the subphylum Trichozoa.
 Still, some taxonomists retain the Parabasalia at a phylum level.

 The classifications of Preaxostyla and Fornicata were last revised separately in the 2017 Handbook of the protists and the higher classification of Metamonada was revised by Cavalier-Smith in 2021.
 The classification of Parabasalia was completely updated in 2024.
 Two new smaller clades of metamonads have been described in addition: anaeramoebae and the 'BaSk' clade, containing barthelonids and skoliomonads.
 However, Parabasalia was treated as a separate phylum by the 2024 revision, instead of a member of phylum Metamonada.
-For consistency, the classification listed below maintains Parabasalia as part of the phylum Metamonada.